rcaelers/workrave-website/content/en/blog/2011_04_05_workrave-194-released/index.md

   - release
 ---
 Workrave 1.9.4 has been released.
 It features keyboard shortcuts on break windows and a number of other small improvements.
-Furthermore, anumber of crashes have been fixed and hibernate/standby should now be handled properly on Windows 7.
+Furthermore, a number of crashes have been fixed and hibernate/standby should now be handled properly on Windows 7.
 <!--more-->

-# Improvements:
+## Improvements

 - The skip and postpone button now have keyboard shortcuts (Alt-S and Alt-P in the English version).